marco-wilhelm/marco-wilhelm.github.io/index.md

    3rd Workshop on Human Reasoning and Computational Logic.
    _Dresden, Germany (April 5, 2019)_
-0. **ALC^ME - A Probabilistic Description Logic Under the Aggregating Semantics and the Principle of Maximum Entropy** Joint Doctoral Colloquium of Working Groups Wissensbasierte Systeme, FernUniversität Hagen, and Information Engineering, TU Dortmund.
+0. **ALC^ME - A Probabilistic Description Logic Under the Aggregating Semantics and the Principle of Maximum Entropy** Joint Doctoral Colloquium of the Working Groups Wissensbasierte Systeme, FernUniversität Hagen, and Information Engineering, TU Dortmund.
    _Hagen, Germany (December 19, 2018)_
 0. **ALC^ME - A Probabilistic Description Logic Under the Aggregating Semantics and the Principle of Maximum Entropy** 12th Workshop on Hybrid Reasoning of DFG Research Unit 1513.
    _Freiburg im Breisgau, Germany (November 13, 2018)_
 0. **Typed Model Counting**
-   Journal Club of Working Group Information Engineering, TU Dortmund.
+   Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (July 9, 2018)_
 0. **A Generalized Iterative Scaling Algorithm for Maximum Entropy Model Computations Respecting Probabilistic Independencies**
    10th International Symposium on Foundations of Information and Knowledge Systems (FOIKS 2018).